blessedlex/Skynet-Zuckerberg-Edition/README.md

 | Learning Curves (35) | 7 | 5 | Project team may need to acquire new skills for the project so there's a risk that productivity will be low | Try to keep the best member for a certain task doing what they understand best |

 ## Project Methodology
-## Literature Review
+### Literature Review
 [litreview.md](https://github.com/blessedlex/Skynet-Zuckerberg-Edition/blob/master/litreview.md)

 ### Technical Plan
-Based on the articles, we plan on examing and testing the code libraries for data vulnerablities. ....
+Based on the articles, we plan on examing and testing the code libraries for data vulnerablities.
+Look in to court cases involving Facebook's DeepFace.
+Fear of people about Facial Recogination.
+Law Review of Facial Recogniation.
+Test with outside facial recoginations on passports.
+.

 ## Resources Needed
 |Resource  | Dr. Hale needed? | Investigating Team member | Description |